unraid/docs/docs/unraid-os/getting-started/explore-the-user-interface/tour-the-web-gui.md

 ### 9. Apps

-The Apps screen, or "Community Applications," is the official source for Unraid apps.
+The **Apps** screen, or "Community Applications," is the official source for Unraid apps.

 ![Apps tab](/img/appstab.png)

 It provides community-sourced plugins and Docker containers that enhance Unraid’s functionality beyond a basic NAS.
-For more details, check the <u>Community Applications section</u>.
+For more details, check the [Community Applications section](../../using-unraid-to/run-docker-containers/community-applications.md).

 ### 10. Tools

-The Tools screen offers various tools for managing Unraid OS, customizing the look of the %%WebGUI|web-gui%%, and system updates.
+The **Tools** screen offers various tools for managing Unraid OS, customizing the look of the %%WebGUI|web-gui%%, and system updates.

 ![Tools tab](/img/toolstab.png)

 ### 11. System Shortcuts

+The **System Shortcuts** section provides quick access to essential Unraid features and tools directly from the navigation bar.

 ![System Shortcuts](/img/systemshortcuts.png)

-The section of the Navigation bar displays shortcuts to Unraid features, such as:
+The Navigation bar displays shortcuts to Unraid features, such as:

 - ![Logout](/img/logout.png) **Logout :** Log out of the Unraid server.
 - ![Terminal](/img/terminal.png) **Terminal:** Open a terminal window.